kahitam/Cosmess/README.md

 Costume Session Message
 -----------------------

-I made this plugin just for fun.
+I created this plugin to easily change the style of the message session

-This plugin just configuration for costume session messages according to what we use in Foundation or bootstrap CSS style.
+This plugin just configuration for costume session messages according to what we use in Foundation or Bootstrap CSS style.

 Requirements
 ------------